 Are you having trouble sleeping because of hot flashes from menopause and night sweats?
 There are steps you can take to keep you cool at night for a peaceful, relaxing sleep.

-Use Moisture-Wicking Sleepwear and Temperature Regulating Bedding One effective way to stay cool while sleeping is to wear night clothes that will wick away moisture from your body and bedding that regulates body temperature.
-The bedding keeps you cool, and if you do sweat, the bed clothes transfers it from your body to the clothing, providing a cooling effect.
+Use Moisture-Wicking Sleepwear and Temperature Regulating Bedding One effective way to stay a bit cooler while sleeping is to wear sleepwear that will wick away moisture from your body and bedding that regulates body temperature.
+The bedding keeps you cool, and if you do sweat, the sleepwear transfers it from your body to the outside of the sleepwear and dries quickly, providing an overall cooling effect.